VacCrow/vaccrow.github.io/guides/ultimates/UCOB.md

 Once *Twintania* disappear, everyone should regroup next the South **Neurolink** toward the centre of the arena.

 **Heavensfall** will push back everyone near the wall, quickly heal the group and spread around the allagan monolith.
-Stand into the safe spot from **Thermionic Bursts** slices, then move to an adjacent slice once the first set explode.
+Stand into the safe spot from **Thermionic Burst** slices, then move to an adjacent slice once the first set explode.
 At the same time, *Nael* will attack with **Meteor Stream**, remember to stay spread to not overlap them.

 Finally, *Nael* will jump with **Dalamud Dive** on the player who was tanking Twintania when she died.
 Take care to not get caught in the AoE.
 She will immediately follow with **Bahamut's Claw**.